-- A. This section of the specification includes the furnishing, installation, and connection of the microprocessor controlled, intelligent reporting fire alarm equipment required to form a complete coordinated system ready for operation.
-It shall include, but not be limited to, alarm initiating devices, alarm notification appliances, control panel, auxiliary control devices, annunciators, and wiring as shown on the drawings and specified herein. - B. The fire alarm system shall comply with requirements of NFPA Standards for protected premises signaling systems except as modified and supplemented by this specification.
+- A. This section of the specification includes the furnishing, installation, and connection of the microprocessor controlled, intelligent reporting evac/fire alarm equipment required to form a complete coordinated system ready for operation.
+It shall include, but not be limited to, alarm initiating devices, alarm notification appliances, control panel, auxiliary control devices, annunciators, and wiring as shown on the drawings and specified herein. - B. The fire alarm system shall comply with requirements of 2022CBC/CFC NFPA 72 Standards for protected premises signaling systems except as mouriled and supplemented by this specification.
 The system field wiring shall be supervised either electrically or by software-directed polling of field devices. - C. The FACP and peripheral initiation devices shall be manufactured 100% by a single manufacturer (or division thereof). - D. The installing company shall employ only factory-trained technicians on site to install and perform the final checkout and to ensure the systems integrity.
-No "parts & smarts" installation will be acceptable. - 1.05 SCOPE
+No "parts & smarts" installation will be acceptable.

+1.05 SCOPE
-A. A new intelligent reporting, microprocessor controlled fire detection system shall be installed in accordance to the project specifications and drawings.

-B. Basic Performance:
+- A. A new intelligent reporting, microprocessor controlled fire detection system shall be installed in accordance to the project specifications and drawings. - B. Basic Performance:

 - 1. Alarm, trouble and supervisory signals from all intelligent reporting devices shall be encoded on a two wire Signaling Line Circuit (SLC). - 2.
 Initiation Device Circuits (IDC) shall be a two-wire circuit. - 3.
-Notification Appliance Circuits (NAC) shall be a two-wire circuit. - 4.
+Notification Appliance Circuits (NAC) shall be as manufacturers required cabling for speakers, amplifiers and related equipment as required by CBC/CFC 907. - 4.
 Digitized electronic signals shall employ check digits or multiple polling. - 5.
 A single ground or open on the system Signaling Line Circuit shall not cause system malfunction, loss of operating power or the ability to report an alarm. - 6.
 Alarm signals arriving at the main FACP shall not be lost following a power failure (or outage) until the alarm signal is processed and recorded. - 7.
-The Alarm System shall perform the following functions: - a.
+The Alarm System shall perform the following functions per CBC/CFC 907.5.2.2.2 thru 907.5.2.2.5. - a.
 Provide automatic fire alarm detection in all building spaces as dictated by local code requirements. - b.
-Provide evacuation signals for employees and guests as dictated by local code requirements. - c.
-Connect all buildings local fire alarm panels into a seamless network incorporating a central control console located in the administration building and remote console in the guard gatehouse. - d.
-Interface with local show control, audio systems, ride control to perform the required activation or shutdown as dictated by local code requirements. - e.
-Perform any added functions as specified or required by local codes or AHJ. - C. Basic System Functional Operation:

-- 1. When a fire alarm condition is detected and reported by one of the system initiating devices, the following functions shall immediately occur: - a.
+Provide evacuation signals as dictated by CBC/CFC 907 code requirements. - c.
+Provide visible alarms per 907.5.2.3.1 thru 907.5.2.3.4. - d.
+Provide exterior alarm notifications per CFC 907. - e.
+Perform any added functions as specified or required by local codes or AHJ. - f.
+Emergency voice/alarm communications system. - C. Basic System Functional Operation: - 1.
+When a fire alarm condition is detected and reported by one of the system initiating devices, the following functions shall immediately occur: - a.
 The system alarm LED shall flash. - b.
-A local piezo electric signal in the control panel shall sound. - c.
+A local piezo electric signal in the control panel shall sound.

+- c.
 A backlit 80 character LCD display shall indicate all information associated with the fire alarm condition, including the type of alarm point and its location within the protected premises. - d.
 Printing and history storage equipment shall log the information associated each new fire alarm control panel condition, along with time and date of occurrence. - e.
 All system output programs assigned via control-by-event equations to be activated by the particular point in alarm shall be executed and the associated system outputs (alarm Notification appliances and/or relays) shall be activated.